Adelaide city centre: Politics

 At federal level, Adelaide is within the Division of Adelaide, a marginal seat which historically has alternated between the Liberal and Labor parties.
 It has been held since 2019 by Steve Georganas of the Labor party.

 In the South Australian House of Assembly, Adelaide is within the Electoral district of Adelaide.
 Since the March 2022 state election, the seat has been held by Lucy Hood of the Labor party.

 Culture

-Adelaide's cultural and entertainment precincts/venues are generally concentrated in the city centre.
-They include the Convention Centre, Entertainment Centre and the redeveloped Adelaide Oval.
-Additionally, most of the events relating to the Adelaide Festival and Adelaide Fringe are held within Adelaide's city centre during February and March.
+Adelaide's cultural and entertainment precincts/venues are generally concentrated in the city centre, including the Convention Centre; the Adelaide Oval is just north of the Torrens within the parklands and easily accessible from the city.
+Most of the events relating to the Adelaide Festival and Adelaide Fringe are held within Adelaide's city centre and surrounding parklands during February and March.
 This time is known as "Mad March", due to the large number of other cultural festivities at the same time, including the Adelaide 500 and WOMADelaide.

-North Terrace is considered Adelaide's "cultural boulevard" because of its tight concentration of galleries and museums.
+North Terrace is considered Adelaide's "cultural boulevard" because it is home to the State Library of South Australia, the South Australian Museum, the Migration Museum, the Art Gallery of South Australia, the University of Adelaide, the city campus of University of South Australia, and several smaller galleries.

+Lonely Planet labelled Adelaide "Australia's live music city", and the city was recognised as a "City of Music" by the UNESCO Creative Cities Network in 2015.
+Although there were many pubs hosting live music in the CBD in past, the number has slowly diminished.
+Two remain very popular with musicians and patrons alike: